eclipse-threadx/samples/user-defined ciphersuites.md

-# User-defined Crypto Ciphersuites Used by Azure RTOS NetX Secure
+# User-defined Crypto Ciphersuites Used by Azure IoT Sample

 ## Introduction

-[Azure RTOS NetX Crypto](https://learn.microsoft.com/en-us/azure/rtos/netx/netx-crypto/chapter1) is the default crypto ciphersuite used by [Azure RTOS NetX Secure](https://learn.microsoft.com/en-us/azure/rtos/netx-duo/netx-secure-tls/chapter1) TLS stack.
-If clients want to use different crypto algorithm implementation, such as hardware security engine, TF-M PSA, or PKCS#11 based crypto methods, this user guide will show how to implement user-defined crypto ciphersuite and integrate it with Azure RTOS NetX Secure TLS stack.
+[Azure RTOS NetX Crypto](https://learn.microsoft.com/en-us/azure/rtos/netx/netx-crypto/chapter1) is the default crypto ciphersuite used by [Azure RTOS NetX Secure](https://learn.microsoft.com/en-us/azure/rtos/netx-duo/netx-secure-tls/chapter1) TLS stack in [Azure IoT Sample](https://github.com/azure-rtos/samples).
+If clients want to use different crypto algorithm implementation, such as hardware security engine, TF-M PSA, or PKCS#11 based crypto methods, this user guide will show how to implement user-defined crypto ciphersuite and integrate it with Azure IoT Sample.

 ## General Process